QryptoPay setup guide

 }

-# Serialize the payload into a deterministic (canonical) byte representation
+# serialize the payload into a deterministic (canonical) byte representation

 payload_bytes := canonical_encode(payload)

-# Encode the payload into a transport-safe format
+# encode the payload into a transport-safe format

 payload_part := base64url_no_padding(payload_bytes)

-signature_bytes := sign(seed, bytes(payload_part, ASCII))
+proof_bytes := sign(seed, bytes(payload_part, ASCII))

-# Final token format: "<payload_b64u>.<sig_b64u>"
+# final token format: "<payload_b64u>.<proof_b64u>"

-return payload_part + "." + signature_part
+return payload_part + "." + proof_part

 end⚠️ Warning